 Uses of Zirconium

 - Zirconium is used in making bullet-proof alloy steels and other corrosion-resistant alloys.
 In many chemical plants and stainless steel, it is preferred over titanium.
-Zirconium tin alloys are used in the cooler of nuclear reactors.
+Zr-Sn alloys are used in the cooler of nuclear reactors.

-- Due to the corrosion resistance properties towards acids and alkalis, zirconium is widely used in the chemical industry.
+- Due to the corrosion resistance properties towards acids and alkalis, it is widely used in the chemical industry.